voxie/training-modules/Module-01.md

 ## Wrapping Up

-When you are done, verify you have pushed your changes to Bitbucket.
+When you are done, verify you have pushed your changes to GitHub.
 Please create a tag called `v1.0` with a message of "ready for review" in both the `git_test` and `community` repos.
-Be sure your tags are pushed to the remote repository and are visible in Bitbucket.
+Be sure your tags are pushed to the remote repository and are visible in GitHub.

 In the `community` repo, create an issue titled **Review Module 1 - Git Basics** and `@mention` your mentor and team leader.